chrisfarber/saison/Readme.md

 Finally, the site definition is just a clojure map that wraps up a few
 things:

-- `:source`, the root source for the site
+- `:constructor`, a function that creates the site's source
 - `:env`, common configuration or data available to sources and paths
 - `:output-to`, the folder where files will be written during build